Skip to main content

 • Share with up to 2 collaborators — read-only or editor access

-• Update a device, system, or vendor once — it flows to every document
+• Update a device, workforce, or vendor once — it flows to every document

 • One flat price for your whole practice — cancel anytime